Raseborg, Finland: What to pack, what to wear, and when to go [2023]

 If you visit the Fiskars museum, wear museum-appropriate clothing and take:

-If you are traveling to Raseborg in August, you will notice that it can be chilly and somewhat rainy.
-Expect it to rain about half of the time.
-Daytime temperatures are in the low 60s F (high 10s C).
+Traveling to Raseborg in July, you will notice that it is cool and somewhat rainy.
+Expect it to rain about a third of the time.
+Daytime temperatures are in the 60s F (high 10s C).

 What to wear/what to pack: